 - There may be fights leading to injuries.

-- Crested geckos may fight or compete for food with one another.
+- They may fight or compete for food with one another.

 - Their stress levels can increase, leading to mental health issues.

-- Breeding can take place even if you do not want crested gecko babies.
+- Breeding can take place even if you do not want them to have babies.

-- Dominant crested geckos can hoard resources such as heat or water.
+- Dominant cresties can hoard resources such as heat or water.

-- With more crested geckos in the enclosure, it can become hard to monitor their health.
+- With more cresties in the enclosure, it can become hard to monitor their health.

-Let us look at a few ways you can accommodate your crested geckos.
+Let us look at a few ways you can accommodate them.

 - All Female Crested Geckos Together

-If you already have a female crested gecko, you can adopt another female gecko and place them in the same enclosure.
+If you already have a female crestie, you can adopt another female and place them in the same enclosure.

-You can house two or more female crested geckos together as they are not territorial like the male geckos and rarely get into fights.
+You can house two or more females together as they are not territorial like the males and rarely get into fights.

-You can safely place several female crested geckos together, but you must supervise them to ensure no problems arise.
-For example, when you group three female crested geckos together, there are chances of one gecko becoming more dominant than the other two.
+You can safely place several females together, but you must supervise them to ensure no problems arise.
+For example, when you group three females, there are chances that one can become more dominant than the other two.
 This can cause issues.

 Also, supervision is a must.
-Even though female geckos do not fight, there might be situations where the best-tempered female gecko can get into a fight with another female crested gecko.
-The chances are very less, but it is always better to supervise.
+Even though females do not fight, there might be situations where the best-tempered female gecko can get into a fight with another female.
+The chances are very low, but it is always better to supervise.

 - Male and Female

-You can house one female and a male crested gecko together.
+You can house one female and a male together.
 This living situation must be monitored as it can result in offspring.

-Male crested geckos are more aggressive and amorous than female geckos.
-You need to ensure that your female crested gecko is not feeling uncomfortable and stressed because of the male gecko’s domination.
+Males are more aggressive and amorous than females.
+You need to ensure that your female is not feeling uncomfortable and stressed because of the male’s domination.

-If your female gecko is stressed, it is better to separate them.
-Also, if your female crested gecko has given birth, you must separate the two geckos for a while.
-Your female gecko will need time to recover and cool down without the male gecko trying to breed again.
+If your female is stressed, it is better to separate them.
+Also, if your female has given birth, you must separate the two for a while.
+Your female will need time to recover and cool down without the male trying to breed again.

 - One Male and Multiple Females

-You can also house multiple female crested geckos with a single male crested gecko.
+You can also house multiple females with a single male.
 This is an option you can consider if you want your geckos to breed.

-It works best as male crested geckos can spread their amorous attention across all the female crested geckos, and each female gecko can get the time to recover.
+It works best as males can spread their amorous attention across all the females, and each female can get the time to recover.

 If you have baby crested geckos, you can keep them in the same enclosure regardless of their sex.
 You can keep them together until they are sexually mature.

-Important Points to Note While Housing Crested Geckos Together
+Important Points to Note While Housing Cresties Together

-- Never house two male crested geckos together.
-Male crested geckos are extremely territorial and aggressive.
-When you house them together, they can indulge in intense fights, which can lead to the death of one gecko as well.
+- Never house two males together.
+Males are extremely territorial and aggressive.
+When you house them together, they can indulge in intense fights, which can lead to the death of one as well.

-- If you are keeping male and female geckos together, you should know that they will mate.
-Juvenile female crested geckos will mate even if they are not ready to produce.
+- If you keep males and females together, you should know they will mate.
+Juvenile females will mate even if they are not ready to produce.
 They will carry and lay the eggs later.
-Note that this can be stressful for young female crested geckos.
+Note that this can be stressful for young females.

-You should also know that female geckos can retain sperm from the male; even if you separate both geckos for a while, females will lay fertilized eggs.
+You should also know that females can retain sperm from the male; even if you separate both for a while, females will lay fertilized eggs.

-Hence, if you are not ready to take care of more geckos, it is best to avoid housing a male and a female crested gecko together because mating is inevitable.
+Hence, if you are not ready to take care of more, it is best to avoid housing a male and a female together because mating is inevitable.

-Regardless of how you house your crested geckos, you must monitor and supervise them.
+Regardless of how you house them, you must monitor and supervise them.

-How to Build a Safe Space for Crested Geckos?
+How to Build a Safe Space For Them?

-When you are housing two or more crested geckos together, it is important to provide them with a safe space to avoid fights or domination.
+When you are housing two or more together, it is important to provide them with a safe space to avoid fights or domination.
 Here are a few steps you can take.

 - Build a Large Enclosure

-If you are placing two or more crested geckos in an enclosure, it is important to provide them with adequate space.
+If you are placing two or more in an enclosure, it is important to provide them with adequate space.
 That is why you must build a large enclosure.
-A large space will give your crested geckos the opportunity to establish their own area or space.
-It will also prevent geckos from getting in each other’s space or way.
+A large space will allow your pets to establish their own area or space.
+It will also prevent them from getting in each other’s space or way.

 Here is a table for you that will tell you the minimum enclosure size.